la1den/SaveTab/README.md

 # SaveTab
 ## Capability
-Save the tab's url of current windows to a new tab.
+Save all tab urls of current window to a new tab.